rolandtoth/FrontEndEditLightbox/README.md

 - add edit links to templates using `$page->feel()` where $page can be any Page object
 - open admin in a lightbox
+- load only specified fields instead the full admin page
 - reload page only if page was saved
 - auto-close lightbox on save if no errors (optional)
 - edit page template on ctrl+click (optional)